9gits/windscribe_account_generator-non-confirmation/README.md

 Generate WINDSCRIBE_ACCOUNT (NON-mail_confirmation)

 use chrome or firefox

-se vpn or proxy together
+use vpn or proxy together

 (windows):chromedriver.exe geckodriver.exe